Latest From Our Articles

 • Food sensitivities and allergies

-While, as previously said, diagnosis is extremely difficult (if not impossible), some clinicians will utilise one specific test to determine intestinal permeability.
+Although diagnosis is extremely difficult (if not impossible), some clinicians will use one specific test to determine intestinal permeability.
 The mannitol and lactulose test is the gold standard for detecting leaky gut syndrome.
 Both are water-soluble compounds that the human body is incapable of using.
 People with good digestive linings can easily absorb mannitol.
-Lactulose is a bigger molecule that is absorbed just minimally.
+Lactulose is a bigger molecule that is absorbed very minimally.

-A person does the test by drinking a solution that contains both mannitol and lactulose.
-Urine is collected for six hours, and the amount found in urine indicates how much of each substance was absorbed by the body.
+The test is performed by asking a person to drink a solution containing both mannitol and lactulose.
+Urine is collected for 6 hours and analyzed for each substance to understand the amount of each substance absorbed by the body.
 Mannitol levels are high and lactulose levels are low in a healthy test.
 A leaky gut condition is indicated by high levels of both substances.
-If both molecules have low levels, it means that all nutrients are being absorbed poorly.
+If they are at low levels, it means that all nutrients are being absorbed poorly.

-It's vital to remember that this test is merely an indicator of small intestinal permeability and cannot be used to clearly identify leaky gut.
+It's important to remember that this test is merely an indicator of small intestinal permeability and cannot be used to clearly identify leaky gut.
 Most doctors avoid this test because they don't think it's particularly accurate.
 Furthermore, because increased intestinal permeability is a symptom of many different disorders, it should not be used to diagnose leaky gut syndrome because it may prevent a patient from seeking treatment for a more serious condition.
-A gastroenterologist, who specialises in digestive health and the GI tract, is recommended for consultation.
+A gastroenterologist, who specializes in digestive health and the gastrointestinal tract, is recommended for consultation.

 The following diet changes can help heal the gut: